boazbk/tcs/lec_26_quantum_computing.md

 Then $FACT_n$ can be computed by a QNAND program of $O(n^3)$ lines.

 This is an exponential improvement over the best known classical algorithms, which take roughly $2^{\tilde{O}(n^{1/3})}$ time, where the $\tilde{O}$ notation hides factors that are polylogarithmic in $n$.
-In the rest of this section we will sketch some of the ideas behinf Shor's algorithm.
+In the rest of this section we will sketch some of the ideas behind Shor's algorithm.

 > # {.remark title="Group theory" #grouptheorem}